SaaS SEO: Boost Your Software’s Online Visibility

 Prioritizing Topics

-After you have categorized your clusters, select the one that best describes what your software actually does.
+After you have categorized your clusters, select the one that best describes what your software does.
 That is the one you want to start with.

 If a cluster does not have many keyword alternatives, go for the second-best option.
-Once you have chosen the clusters you want to concentrate on, it is time to go for the low-hanging fruit or stuff that has already been indexed on page two of the search engine rankings (positions 11 to 30 and then beyond).
+Once you have chosen the clusters you want to concentrate on, it is time to go for the low-hanging fruit or stuff already indexed on page two of the search engine rankings (positions 11 to 30 and then beyond).

 These are the next options to attract traffic and differentiate yourself from the competition.
 When none of your rivals appear for keywords, you may (and should) try to rank for them.